GalaxyCong/StyleDubber/README.md

 - [x] Release the raw data and preprocessed data features of the GRID dataset.
 - [x] Metrics Testing Scripts (SECS, WER_Whisper).
 - [x] Release [Demo Pages](https://acl2024x.github.io/StyleDubber/).
-- [x] Release the preprocessed data features of the V2C-Animation dataset (chenqi-Denoise2).
+- [x] Release the preprocessed data features of the V2C-Animation dataset.
 - [ ] Update README.md (How to use).